FAQ - Foreign Students

 How many units can I transfer back to my home institution?

-Please work with your home institution to determine what courses at Stetson University will apply towards your degree.
+Please work with your home institution to determine what courses at Stetson University will apply toward your degree.
 Stetson will send enrollment information, including a list of relevant courses and a Course Sign-up Sheet, to your home institution approximately one month before the start of instruction.
 You will need to return the completed Course Sign-up Sheet with your choices in order of priority.
 Enrollment will be based on availability and your preferences.
 You may be able to make changes and enroll in other classes after your arrival - this information will be provided during Orientation before the start of the semester.

 What level of English fluency is needed to attend Stetson?

-A TOEFL score of at least 88-89 (internet based), 230 (computer based), or 570-573 (paper-based) OR an IELTS score of at least 6.5 is required for international exchange students attending Stetson.
+A TOEFL score of at least 88-89 (internet-based), 230 (computer-based), or 570-573 (paper-based) OR an IELTS score of at least 6.5 is required for international exchange students attending Stetson.
 Fluency in both written and spoken English is necessary as the curriculum requires active student participation in the classroom, group projects, and numerous written assignments.

 When and where can I take the TOEFL?